concernor/quartz/content/index.md

 - [[roadmap]] for the current plans
 - [[change-log]] to see what has been done so far
 - [[00 - index|idea tank]] to see into the possibilities of the future.

+if you would like to contribute or see anything you can improve, feel free to read through [[overview|Docs Overview]] and start doing exactly that.

 ---